atakanttl/markdown-html-converter/README.md

 Arguments:
     html <directory>    : Compile to html
-    pdf <directory>     : Compile to pdf
-    clean <directory>   : Remove the compiled HTML and PDF files (*.md.html & *.md.pdf) inside the directory and its children help                : Show this help text
+    clean <directory>   : Remove the compiled HTML files (*.md.html) inside the directory and its children help                : Show this help text

 Note: You should only call the path to the file as the directory, file name excluded, as this script compiles the entire directory instead of a specific file.